 Marlene is also band leader of the instrumental group, Jazz Breeze and is co-founder, vocalist and keyboardist of The Brazilian Project.
 In addition, she is a teaching artist at Zumix, a non-profit organization that promotes youth empowerment through music and the arts.

 Discography: Marlene LIVE With a Little Help From Her Friends (2008) and Crying Days (2003).

-A native of Manila, Philippines, Marlene enjoyed a dual life as a telecommunications executive while moonlighting as a jazz musician.
+Prior to moving to Boston, Marlene enjoyed a dual life as a telecommunications executive in the Philippines while moonlighting as a jazz musician.
 Her tunes, including a pop chart hit, have been recorded by some of the top artists in Manila.
 Marlene has garnered several awards in songwriting and has represented her country in the 1992 Asian “Song for Children” songwriting competition (Toyama, Japan).
-Marlene currently resides in Boston, Massachusetts, where she leads The Marlene Jazz Ensemble.

-Asked about the corporate career she left behind, Marlene quips, “You’ve only got one life to live, are you where you want to be?”
-And as it turns out, this line has been woven into the first song she penned in the US, an album cut entitled, “Bus To Boston”.
+Asked about the solid corporate career she left behind, Marlene quips, “You’ve only got one life to live, are you where you want to be?”
+And as it turns out, this line has been woven into her tune, “Bus To Boston”.